Cfee2000/twilio-proxy-admin-app/README.md

 ## Services Page

-Currently, the app lets you create a Service in minimal fashion, whereby you supply a Service Name and it creates a Service with all defaults applied.
+Currently, the app lets you create a Service in minimal fashion, whereby you supply a Service Name, Geo Match Behavior, and Number Selection Behavior, and it creates a Service with all other defaults applied.

 All Services are currently shown in a list.
 Clicking on a Service will take you to the Session page for that Service.

 ## Sessions Page

-Currently, the app lets you create a Session in minimal fashion, whereby you supply a Session Name and it creates a Session with all defaults applied.
-I'm planning an update to allow Time To Live and Mode to be optional parameters to specify when creating a Session.
+Currently, the app lets you create a Session in minimal fashion, whereby you supply a Session Name, Channel Mode, and Time to Live, and it creates a Session with all other defaults applied.

 Each session had a border color of either green (for open sessions) or yellow/orange (for closed sessions).
 You can toggle open/closed for each session with the "Close" button. *Note: re-opening a closed session sets the session status to "in-progress", not "open"*.